 - A Clever Work-Life Balance Tips: Teach Part-time

-To be honest, teaching is one of those professions that you could work 24 hours a day, 7 days a week and still feel like it wasn’t enough to get it all done.
+To be honest, teaching is one of those professions that you could work 24 hours a day, 7 days a week, and still feel like it wasn’t enough to get it all done.

 Ultimately, you MUST realise that to be the best for your students and the job, you need to be your BEST self.

-SO what do healthy boundaries look like for a teacher anyway?
+So, what do healthy boundaries look like for a teacher anyway?

-How to set boundaries as a teacher?
+How to set boundaries as a teacher

-Firstly, before you start setting up your clear boundaries you’ll need to IDENTIFY what you want in life and start with these goals in mind.
+Firstly, before you start setting up your clear boundaries, you’ll need to identify what you want in life and start with these goals in mind.

-ASK yourself these questions:
+Ask yourself these questions:

-Do you get over tired or fatigued?
+- Do you get over tired or fatigued?

-Do you feel like you could be a workaholic and continue to work unsustainable hours?
+- Do you feel like you could be a workaholic and continue to work unsustainable hours?

-Is your health suffering in any way?
+- Is your health suffering?

-Or is your family complaining they don’t see you… or when you are at home, you’re too distracted to appreciate them?
+- When you are at home, are you too distracted to appreciate them?

 Related Article: Secrets for Work-Life Balance for Teachers

-Step 1: Set non-negotiable working hours
+Set non-negotiable working hours

 Related Article: 7 Super Easy Ways to Simplify Your Teacher Life

 To get better balance, I established days that I would NOT work.
+For me, this was Friday nights and Saturdays.

 Related Articles: Teachers – Want Work-Life Balance?
 Try This!

-Step 3: Set a finite time for marking
+Set a finite time for marking

 Related Article: How to Save Valuable Time in the Classroom: An Easy 3-Step System